A violation of global symmetries from replica wormholes and the fate of black hole remnants: Charged state reconstructions

 \subsection{General argument}

-While the past computations made it clear that correlators in the ensemble do not obey naive charge conservation properties, and therefore states with different charges are not necessarily orthogonal.
-However, we have not yet made contact with the argument of Banks and Seiberg regarding the entropy of remnants \cite{Banks:2010zn}.
-In order to better relate our analysis to that of \cite{Banks:2010zn}, we would like to understand whether there are indeed a large or infinite number (depending on the dimensions of unitary irreducible representations of $G$) of remnant states that are indistinguishable.
-Here, we will rather show that when including the contribution of all connected geometries to the gravitational path integral, the black hole and remnant states are spanned by a finite, but large, basis of charged states.\footnote{We acknowledge Arvin Shahbazi Moghaddam and Douglas Stanford for useful discussions and suggestions on this topic. }
+The past computations made it clear that correlators in the ensemble do not obey naive charge conservation properties and, therefore, states with different charges are not necessarily orthogonal.
+In the following we will make contact with the argument in \cite{Banks:2010zn} regarding the entropy of remnants.
+Concretely, we would like to understand whether there are indeed a large (or infinite) number of remnant states that are indistinguishable, where the number depends on the dimensions of unitary irreducible representations of $G$.
+We will show that when including the contribution of all connected geometries to the gravitational path integral, the black hole and remnant states are spanned by a finite, but large, basis of charged states.\footnote{We acknowledge Arvin Shahbazi Moghaddam and Douglas Stanford for useful discussions and suggestions on this topic. }